 Profiles are triggered in different ways:

-<active profiles>section.
+Maven settings: Including the profile in the <active profiles> section.
 When using this option the profile is always active.

 There are many areas where Maven can ease development effort: